mozilla-services/Dockerflow/README.md

 1. Code pushed to github triggers the flow
 2. CI builds and tests the container
-3. Tested containers are published to Docker Hub
+3. Tested containers are published to Docker Hub.
 4. Container pull from Docker Hub to be used

 ## Specification

-The specification has requirements and recommendations.
+The specification has requirements that a container must comply with.
+Recommendations are optional but encouraged if they are appropriate for the application.

 ### Building and Testing